‘General Hospital’ Welcomes Brad Maule Back To Port Charles, Dr. Tony Jones Reappears

 Paging Dr. Tony Jones!
 General Hospital is welcoming one of its most beloved characters back to Port Charles very soon.
 Brad Maule is returning to his iconic role for a one day stint and fans are so excited by the news.

-There had been plenty of chatter going on after GH actress, Leslie Charleson, tweeted out a photo on Thursday sharing that Maule was on the show that day and that she was very happy to be back with her “old pal.”
+There had been plenty of chatter going on after GH actress Leslie Charleson tweeted out a photo on Thursday sharing that Maule was on the show that day and that she was very happy to be back with her “old pal.”

 The two were seen standing beside each other with Jacklyn Zeman and Ryan Carnes on either side as well.
 That photo seemed to indicate that he was on set not just for a visit, but that he was actually filming.
-That post was quickly deleted by Charleson.
-Shortly after that, TV Line confirmed the news that Brad Maule is indeed returning to his old stomping ground.
+Charleson quickly deleted the post.
+Shortly after that, TV Line confirmed the news that Maule is, indeed, returning to his old stomping ground.

 As much as General Hospital fans would love for Tony Jones to return from the dead, that is not to be.
 His ghost will be making an appearance to someone that is not known right now.
 The character died 13 years ago from encephalitis that had plagued the people of Port Charles.
 Tony was married to Zeman’s character, Bobbie Spencer, who is still on the soap today.